In 2011 when The Coalition to Legalize MMA in NY premiered

 lawsuit against New York on behalf of Zuffa, LLC (parent company of the UFC)

-and several other plaintiffs, amateur MMA once again became a legally viable option for our athletes for the first time in a decade.
+amateur MMA once again became a legally viable option for our athletes for the first time in a decade.

 Granted, as dictated by the current legislation, the amateur version of our